Homes

 This policy seeks to deliver a range of affordable homes through the planning process as part of new development including rented homes and affordable home ownership.
 The policy also sets out a requirement for First Homes in line with Government policy.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Affordable Housing on Facebook Share Affordable Housing on Twitter Share Affordable Housing on Linkedin Email Affordable Housing link -

-• CLOSED: This survey has concluded.
+CLOSED: This survey has concluded.

 Contains Options

 The conversion of suitable buildings for housing and other initiatives, such as promoting flats above shops, can bring new life into centres and further reduce the need to build on green spaces.
 Re-using vacant and under-used buildings can provide sustainability benefits such as reducing the need to travel and lessening the demand for new building materials and resources.
 Re-using vacant and underused buildings can also do much to stimulate a mix of uses associated with the evening and night-time economy.
-Policy HO4 will work alongside the current system of Permitted Development Rights which, subject to Prior Approval along with any other restrictions and conditionsallows for some buildings to be converted to dwellings depending on their Use Class.
+Policy HO4 will work alongside the current system of Permitted Development Rights which, subject to Prior Approval along with any other restrictions and conditions, allows for some buildings to be converted to dwellings depending on their Use Class.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Conversion to Residential Use on Facebook Share Conversion to Residential Use on Twitter Share Conversion to Residential Use on Linkedin Email Conversion to Residential Use link -

-• CLOSED: This survey has concluded.
+CLOSED: This survey has concluded.

 Contains Options